What is the ampacity of a 10 AWG THWN copper conductor connected to a circuit breaker with a maximum termination temperature of 60 degrees Celsius?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-Hence, the 30 A rating for a 10 AWG THWN copper conductor at a termination temperature of
+Therefore, for a 10 AWG copper conductor with a maximum termination temperature of 60 degrees Celsius, the correct ampacity is indeed 30 A.

 Subscribe